Suggestic/react-shopping-list-example/README.md

 # React Shopping List

-### Instalation:
+### Installation:

-In order to query suggestic `graphql` we need to add a valid Token or JWT this can be done by editing the Authorization headers in `index.js`
+In order to query suggestic `graphql` we need to add a valid Token or JWT, this can be done by editing the Authorization header in `src/index.js`

 ```
 cd react-shopping-list-example